 The responsibility of the bridge is to transmit the vibration of each string to the soundboard.
 It must be extremely strong and rigid but yet resonant.
 Historical analysis has proven that all stringed instruments, whether a violin, cello or piano, using a bridge of maple, produces the richest resultant tone.
 Kayserburg Artist Series pianos use a hard rock maple bridge, vertically laminated, with a layer of Rosewood for increased rigidity, and a solid Beech cap.
 Specifically designed for each Kayserburg Artist Series instrument, each bridge (one treble and one bass) is then strategically placed on the sound board to produce maximum frequency response.
 The Kayserburg craftsmen have the responsibility to see that the bridges are glued, dowelled and screwed to the soundboard.

 Strings.
 The pianos are strung with the highest grade of solid steel musical wire from Rosslau, Germany.
 Treble: Röslau, solid surgical grade steel.
 Bass: Röslau, core, solid copper hand-wound wrap.

 Hardware.
 All Kayserburg Artist pianos have Nickel hardware.

 Action.
-Kayserburg Artists Series piano actions, as designed by Mr. Thomma, have set this spring in parts constructed of hard rock maple and affix the entire piece to a rail of sturdy hardwood construction.
-By using this method the Kayserburg has superior strength, durability and stability.
+Kayserburg Artists Series piano actions have set this spring in parts constructed of hard rock maple and affix the entire piece to a rail of sturdy hardwood construction.
+By using this method, the Kayserburg has superior strength, durability and stability.
 Only top quality pins, felts and buckskin are used to ensure precision and noise reduction throughout the action.
 All action felt is crafted of 100 percent wool of the highest quality which has been treated to be moth-resistant.

 To learn more about the The Kayserburg Artist Series, click here to view or download the KA Artist Series brochure.